API lookups

 If an API answer request fails, or returns an invalid response, the answer will be undefined, and the answer will be marked as failed.

-You can use the Had a loading error condition operator on a group, step, or question to affect the logic of a flow based on a failed answer, for example to put up a custom error message, or provide the responder an alternative way forward.
+You can use the condition operator on a group, step, or question to affect the logic of a flow based on a failed answer, for example to put up a custom error message, or provide the responder an alternative way forward.